SebKrantz/collapse/README.md

 install.packages("collapse")
 ```
 **NOTE:**
 The package is temporarily archived by CRAN because a suggested package *lfe* was removed from CRAN, and *collapse* had some unit tests depending on this package.
-It will be resubmitted to CRAN after their Christmas break in early January.
+It will be resubmitted to CRAN after the Christmas break in early January.
 For the time being, the package can be installed using:

 ``` r
 # Binary version (for Windows and MacOSX, preferred option)